 52. 6: Comply or explain Nomination Committee(s) B.2.6 Where an NHS foundation trust has two nominations committees, the nominations committee responsible for the appointment of non-executive directors should consist of a majority of governors.
 Complia nt.
 See 47 above 53.
-6: Comply or explain Council of Governors B.2.7 When considering the appointment of non-executive directors, the Council should take into account the views of the Board and the nominations committee on the qualifications, skills and experience required for each position. the balar role and chair to nce of skills, knowled capabilities required map skills to the Trus lge and experience of t for a particular appoin st's key strategic objec he non-executi tment.
-In 2018, tives and ident any appointment is made by the council of governors, it should evaluate we directors and, in light of this evaluation, prepare a description of the a skills audit of existing non-executive directors was undertaken by the ify gaps.
-Results of this audit were used to develop and agree the xecutive directors in 2019/20.
-54. 6: Comply or explain Council of Governors B.2.8 The annual report should describe the process followed by the Council in relation to appointments of the chairperson and non-executive directors.
-Complia nt.
-See 51 above 1 55.
-6: Comply or explain Nomination Committee(s) B.2.9 An independent external adviser should not be a member of or have a vote on the nominations committee(s).
-Complia nt 1 1 , 56.
-6: Comply or explain Board B.3.3 The Board should not agree to a full-time executive director taking on more than one non-executive directorship of an NHS foundation trust or another organisation of comparable size and complexity.
-Not appl icable in 2019/20 1
+6: Comply or explain Council of Governors B.2.7 When considering the appointment of non-executive directors, the Council should take into account the views of the Board and the nominations committee on the qualifications, skills and experience required for each position. role and capabilities required for a particular appo intment.
+In 201 utive directors and, in light of this evaluation, prepare a description of the 18, a skills audit of existing non-executive directors was undertaken by the e brief in preparation The annual report should describe the process follow ed by the Council in relation to candidat - for the recruitment of two new nor n-executive directors in 2019/20. candidat 54. e brief in preparation for the recruitment of two new nor The annual report should describe the process follow ed by the Council in relation to candidat 54. e brief in preparation 6: Comply or explain for the recruitment of two new nor The annual report should describe the process follow ed by the Council in relation to candidat 54.
+Complia 55. e brief in preparation 6: Comply or explain nt.
+See 51 above 6: Comply or explain for the recruitment of Council of Governors Nomination B.2.8 The annual report should describe the process follow ed by the Council in relation to appointments of the chairperson and non-executive directors. candidat 54.
+Complia e brief in preparation 6: Comply or explain nt.
+See 51 above 6: Comply or explain for the recruitment of Council of Governors Nomination B.2.8 The annual report should describe the process follow ed by the Council in relation to appointments of the chairperson and non-executive directors.